jonfk/jonfk.ca/content/blog/2025-05-11-neovim-config-explorations-issues.md

 Simply dumping config files into an LLM hits token limits on big distros.
 A more scalable path is to expose runtime APIs an LLM can call:

-- list installed plugins
+* list installed plugins
-- fetch help for any command/topic
+* fetch help for any command/topic
-- enumerate active keymaps with their sources
+* enumerate active keymaps with their sources

 With that, an MCP-style RPC server could feed structured answers to the model.
 There’s already a promising skeleton: [bigcodegen/mcp-neovim-server](https://github.com/bigcodegen/mcp-neovim-server) aimed at editing assistance; its architecture looks adaptable for this my use-case.
 I might be able to modify it to do what I want.

+{% callout(type="info") %}
-> [!INFO] What’s MCP?
+What’s MCP?
-> Model-Control-Protocol: a lightweight JSON-RPC layer that lets an LLM plugin talk to Neovim over stdio or TCP, request data, and send actions back.
+Model-Control-Protocol: a lightweight JSON-RPC layer that lets an LLM plugin talk to Neovim over stdio or TCP, request data, and send actions back.
+{% end %}

 Have you hacked on something similar, or know plugins I’ve missed?
 Drop me a note.
 I’d love to swap ideas and maybe prototype this together.